enewe101/hilbert/docs/index.rst

 Accessing embeddings of specific words.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can always access the a word's vector by index.
+You can always access a vector by index.

 .. code-block:: python

     >>> embeddings[3170]
     tensor([0.4308, 0.9972, 0.0308, 0.6320, 0.6734, 0.9966, 0.7073, 0.2918...])

-Any slicy stuff will be sent right through to the underlying tensors / arrays:
+Any slicey stuff will be sent right through to the underlying tensors / arrays:

 .. code-block:: python